1lyasam/1lyasam.github.io/_posts/2023-02-20-Sweet-cidr.md

 ### How does this logic solve the problem ?

-Going back to our example, if the attacker is located on "10.0.0.33" and the vulnerable service on "https://10.2.45.9:8444" accepts communication from "10.0.0.33", there must be an SG rule allowing such communication.
-By applying the above logic, the attacker will be allowed to communicate with the target service if an SG rule allows any of the following CIDR combinations for port 8444:
+Going back to our example, if the attacker is located on 10.0.0.33 and the vulnerable service on "https://10.2.45.9:8444" accepts communication from 10.0.0.33, there must be an SG rule allowing such communication.
+So the 10.0.0.33 will be allowed to communicate with the target service if an SG rule allows any of the following CIDR combinations for port 8444:
 - 10.0.0.0/8, 10.0.0.0/9, 10.0.0.0/10, 10.0.0.0/11 etc.. until CIDR /26
 Also some combinations like 10.0.0.32/27, 10.0.0.32/28 etc.. until /31.
 - 10.0.0.33/32 (explicit IP address).